 As the only female writer in what many consider the most singular family in the history of Yiddish literature, Esther Kreitman and her small literary output have been overshadowed by the voluminous works of her brothers I.J. and I.B.
 Singer.
-Her notable contribution to Yiddish literature, unheralded in her lifetime, was to write in Yiddish in support of the haskalah (Jewish enlightenment) from a female perspective, an achievement made all the more remarkable by her lifelong struggle with depression and perhaps other undiagnosed emotional and physical illnesses which disrupted her ability to write.
+Her notable contribution to Yiddish literature, unheralded in her lifetime, was to write in Yiddish in support of the Jewish Enlightenment; European movement during the 1770shaskalah (Jewish enlightenment) from a female perspective, an achievement made all the more remarkable by her lifelong struggle with depression and perhaps other undiagnosed emotional and physical illnesses which disrupted her ability to write.
 Her ruthless depictions of women’s place in hasidic society remain as painful as fresh wounds.
 In her autobiographical novel Der Sheydim Tants (Deborah) she wrote: